Minimal lectures on two-dimensional conformal field theory: Conformal bootstrap

 The contributions of descendents factorize into those of left-moving descendents, generated by the operators $L_{n<0}$, and right-moving descendents, generated by $\bar L_{n<0}$.
 So the last factor has a holomorphic factorization such that

 \begin{defn}[Conformal block] ~ The four-point conformal block on the sphere,

 is the normalized contribution of the Verma module $\mathcal V_\Delta$ to a four-point function, obtained by summing over left-moving descendents.
+It is a locally holomorphic function of $z$.
 Its dependence on $c,\Delta_1,\Delta_2,\Delta_3,\Delta_4$ are kept implicit.
-The label $(s)$ stands for $s$-channel, we will soon see what this means. \end{defn} Conformal blocks are in principle known, as they are universal functions, entirely determined by conformal symmetry.
+The label $(s)$ stands for $s$-channel. \end{defn} Conformal blocks are in principle known, as they are universal functions, entirely determined by conformal symmetry.
 This is analogous to characters of representations, also known as zero-point conformal blocks on the torus.

 \begin{exo}[Computing conformal blocks] ~ Compute the conformal block $ \mathcal{F}^{(s)}_\Delta(z)$ up to the order $O(z)$, and find

 Show that the first-order term has a pole when the Verma module $\mathcal{V}_\Delta$ has a null vector at level one.
 Compute the residue of this pole.
 Compare the condition that this residue vanishes with the condition \eqref{eq:vvvnz} that three-point functions involving $V_{\langle 1,1\rangle}$ exist. \end{exo}